chesahkalu/azure_administrator/virtual_network.md

 ### Service Endpoints

-- A virtual network service endpoint provides the `identity` of your virtual network to the Azure service, like Azure Storage or Azure SQL Database.
+- A virtual network service endpoint provides the `identity` of your virtual network to the Azure service, like `Azure Storage` or `Azure SQL Database`.
 - The Azure service uses the identity to restrict access to only the virtual network.
 Service endpoints are a secure and direct connection between a virtual network and an Azure service.
 - Service endpoints extend your virtual network private address space to the Azure service, over a direct connection.
 The connection is secure because it doesn't go over the internet.
 Service endpoints are powered by the Azure `backbone` network, a global network that Microsoft uses to connect its datacenters.
 - Currently, Azure service traffic from a virtual network uses public IP addresses as source IP addresses.
 With `service endpoints`, service traffic switches to using `virtual network private addresses` as the source IP addresses when accessing the Azure service, from a virtual network.
 By adding virtual network rules to the resources, this switch from `public IP addresses` to `private IP addresses` provides the following benefits: